-The Coyote Project is TRU's roadmap to achieving the Truth and Reconciliation Commission's calls to action.
-It has united all of TRU in creating a campus that is welcoming and supportive to all, especially Indigenous students and staff.
+The Coyote Project is TRU's response to the Truth and Reconciliation Commission's calls to action.
+It has united TRU in creating a campus that is welcoming and supportive to all, especially Indigenous students and staff.
 Faculties and departments are addressing barriers to recruitment, retention and completion for Indigenous students.